mattbierner/blog.mattbierner.com/_posts/2015-07-15-one-pixel-cinema.markdown

 {% include image.html file="samples-eyes-cer.png" description="Left to right: Average - #421823, ColorThief - #b63359, ColorWeave - #ba3066" %}

-ColorTheif and ColorWeave both identified the red carpet as the dominant color, with ColorTheif selecting a darker red from the edge of the carpet, while Colorweave seems to have selected the pinkish, more brightly lit center section.
+ColorThief and ColorWeave both identified the red carpet as the dominant color, with ColorThief selecting a darker red from the edge of the carpet, while Colorweave seems to have selected the pinkish, more brightly lit center section.
 Average also produced a red color, albeit a much darker one, as the black cloaks muddied up its result.

 ### Frame Three
 {% include image.html file="eyes-example-gotta-get-a-grip.png" description="GOTTA GET A GRIP!" %}